imesh/kubernetes-vagrant-setup/README.md

 vagrant up master
 ```

-Wait until it has finished downloading Kybernetes binaries and provisioned a Docker registry:
+Wait until it has finished downloading Kybernetes binaries and provisioned a Docker registry.
+This may take several minutes depending on the speed of your internet connection.
+Login to master node and list docker images:

 ```
 vagrant ssh master
 docker images
 ```

-Once the registry docker image is downloaded execute the following command to see whether the docker registry has started:
+Once the registry docker image is completely downloaded execute the following command to see whether the docker registry has started:

 ```
 docker ps